astrobin/astrobin/README.md

 the AstroBin app directly for queries, and by the celery worker to update the index.

-### wdb
-A debug server that can be used in debug mode to interactively debug the app.

 ### flower
 A monitor that sits on top of rabbitmq and monitors the celery tasks.